Durham, NC · Student-Led · 2026

 Awards Celebration

-End-of-season event where winning schools are recognized and Year Two is announced.
+End-of-season event where winning schools are recognized.

 Future